apache/flink/docs/content/docs/dev/table/sql/queries/window-join.md

 ## ANTI
-Anti Window Joins are the obverse of the Inner Window join: they contain all of the unjoined rows within each common window.
+Anti Window Joins are the obverse of the Inner Window Join: they contain all of the unjoined rows within each common window.

 ```sql
 Flink SQL> SELECT *